 Downshifting is all about pulling gradually back from the past-paced work-spend cycle that dominates our lives, keeping us in a never-ending rat-race.

-You keep the doing the activities and hold on to the items that are meaningful and useful to you.
-You choose new activities that you enjoy, and make smart purchases that you will enjoy.
+You keep doing the activities and hold on to the items that are meaningful and useful to you.
+You choose new activities that you enjoy and make smart purchases that you will enjoy.

 Downshifting is about finding the work-life balance at which you, and your family, are most comfortable.